Salum14/Salum14/README.md

 📖 About Me

-Recent graduate at Hood College specializing in <b>full-stack web development<b>, with experience building responsive and scalable applications using React and Node.js
+Recent graduate at Hood College specializing in <b>full-stack web development</b>, with experience building responsive and scalable applications using React and Node.js

 Besides web development, I have solid foundation in <b>iOS development</b> with experience in UI development, mobile architecture, and networking.

-Currently, I’m focused on strengthening my iOS and web development skills, building portfolio-grade applications, and preparing for entry-level iOS Developer and Software Engineering roles.
+Currently, I’m focused on strengthening my iOS development skills building portfolio-grade applications, and preparing for entry-level iOS/web Developer and Software Engineering roles.

 ------------------------------------------------------------